History of New Rochelle, New York: Desegregation

-New Rochelle was the scene of the first court-ordered school desegregation case in "the north", when the U.S. Supreme Court in 1962 denied certiorari and so let stand a decision of the Second Circuit Court of Appeals that the Lincoln School boundaries had been intentionally drawn to create segregated elementary school districts.
+New Rochelle was the scene of the first court-ordered school desegregation case in "the north", when the U.S. Supreme Court in 1962 denied certiorari and so let stand a decision of the Second Circuit Court of Appeals in Taylor v.
+Board of Education of City School District of New Rochelle that the Lincoln School boundaries had been intentionally drawn to create segregated elementary school districts.
 Lincoln School was closed and demolished in 1965, with students of that district allowed to attend certain other city elementary schools.
 The school system successfully restructured following the tumultuous desegregation case in 1961, and again 20 years later, in response to declining enrollment.
 Throughout, the standards for educational excellence were achieved.
 The school district is known for its diversity, and the high school honors civil rights leader Whitney Young in the name of its auditorium and civil rights martyr Michael Schwerner in the name of its library.
 In May 1968, New Rochelle High School was damaged by an arson fire.
 Displaced students were accommodated at local junior high schools under a time-sharing arrangement while the high school was being rebuilt.